 A second interest for our group is characterizing the molecular cross-talk between bacteria in the oral cavity as well as the proteins and enzymes responsible for synthesis of extracellular polymeric substance, also known as biofilm.

 We are grateful for the funding we have received from the following agencies and partners: Natural Sciences and Engineering Research Council of Canada (NSERC), Canadian Foundation for Innovation (CFI), the Ontario Research Fund (ORF), The Banting Research Foundation, GlycoNet, Mitacs, Wilfrid Laurier University Research Services and Faculty of Science, and Mirexus Inc. (Guelph).

-The Suits Lab is hiring motivated biochemists for volunteer, 4th year thesis projects, MSc and PhD opportunities.
-Interested candidates should send an email to firstname.lastname@example.org with a curriculum vitae, an unofficial copy of your transcript, and a paragraph description of why you want to work in the Suits Lab.
+The Suits Lab is hiring motivated biochemists for volunteer and 4th year thesis projects.
+We are also seeking passionate MSc and PhD candidates.
+Interested candidates should send an email to firstname.lastname@example.org with a curriculum vitae, an unofficial transcript, and a paragraph description of why you want to work in the Suits Lab.

 Rice, K., Batul, K., Whiteside, J., Kelso, J., Papinski, M., Pratasouskaya, A., Wang, D., Sullivan, R., Bartlett, C., Weadge, J.T., Van der Kamp, M., Moreno-Hagelsieb, G., Suits, M.D., Horsman, G.P.
 (2019) The Predominance of Nucleotidyl activation in bacterial phosphonate biosynthesis.
 Nat.
 Commun.
 10(1):3698.